 - Some divorce lawyers encourage the "Take him for all he's worth" behavior, one in Pennsylvania even erecting a gigantic billboard made to look like a Pennsylvania license plate with the custom tag "WAS HIS" on it.

-- For a long time, a famous way to get around this in America was to get the divorce, happily agree on the asset distribution, child support, and alimony...and then the husband (usually anyway) would walk down the street to the federal courthouse and declare bankruptcy, which would let him avoid paying a thing to her.
+- For a long time, a famous way to get around this in America was to get the divorce, happily agree on the asset distribution, child support, and alimony...and then the one making the payments would walk down the street to the federal courthouse and declare bankruptcy, and get out of paying a thing.
 (It would also have a whole lot of other awful effects, but you'd be seriously surprised how many people getting divorces are on the verge of bankruptcy anyway; even today, divorce is a leading triggering event for personal bankruptcies, in the same league as losing a job and medical catastrophes.note ) This tactic was finally banned by Congress in 2005.